gentlee/gentlee.github.io/articles/2024-09-14-react-redux-cache/en.md

   reducer,
   hooks: {useClient, useMutation, useQuery},
 } = withTypenames<CacheTypenames>().createCache({
-  // Used as a prefix for actions and in the selector to choose the cache state from redux state
+  // Used as a prefix for actions and in the selector to choose the cache state from the root state
   name: 'cache',
   queries: {
     getUsers: { query: getUsers },